downshift-js/downshift/src/hooks/useMultipleSelection/README.md

 )
 ```

-> NOTE: In this example we used both the getter props `getItemProps` and
+> NOTE: In this example we used both the getter props `getSelectedItemProps` and
 > `getDropdownProps` and an action prop `reset`.
 The properties of
 > `useMultipleSelection` can be split into three categories as indicated below: